mmcatdb/mmcat/documentation/content/en/project-documentation/inference.md

 Furthermore, the integration was enhanced by **Inference Editor** which enables real live editing of the inferred Schema Category.

-And finally, the addition of the inference functionality showed the need for an improved version of the Mapping Editor.
+And finally, the addition of the inference functionality showed the need for an improved version of the **Mapping Editor**.

 Through this integration, users are now able to infer and adjust a Schema Category from any input data stored in a single-model format.